Beijing

 The Beijing Centre, People's Republic of China

 Although some of the most renowned EFEO sinologists - Paul Pelliot, Henri Maspero, Rolf A. Stein - conducted research projects in China throughout the 20th century, it was not until 1997 that a permanent EFEO Centre was established in Beijing to replace the branch office set up in Fouzhou in 1994.
 The Beijing Centre is part of a cooperative effort undertaken with the History of Science Institute of the Chinese Academy of Science.
-The School also works in collaboration with the History Institute and Archaeology Institute of the Chinese Academy of Social Sciences, the Normal University of Beijing, the University of Tsinghua and the National Library.
+The School also works in collaboration with the Fudan University, the History Institute and Archaeology Institute of the Chinese Academy of Social Sciences, the Normal University of Beijing, the University of Tsinghua and the National Library.

 Over recent years EFEO members in Beijing have carried out several research projects in history, anthropology, sociology of religion and history of science.
 Likewise guest scholars from French and European institutions have stayed at the Centre to conduct extended research.